EOSIO/eos/contracts/arisen.sudo/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-#### 2.2.3 Review and approve the transaction to deploy the eosio.sudo contract
+#### 2.2.3 Review and approve the transaction to deploy the arisen.sudo contract

 Each of the potential approvers of the proposed transaction (i.e. the active block producers) should first review the proposed transaction to make sure they are not approving anything that they do not agree to.